 Stay safe—due to the Covid-19 pandemic, we are not recommending street performances at this time

 We know how much performances can buoy people’s spirits, but during the statewide stay at home order, we ask that you not come downtown to play.
 We’re paying attention to public health guidelines and will let you know when it’s okay to return.
-Since we can’t be out on the streets for now, we are hosting live streaming Street Show performances over lunchtimes in May and June featuring some of our regular (and a few special guests).
+Since we can’t be out on the streets for now, we are hosting live streaming Street Show performances over lunchtimes through September featuring some of our regular (and a few special guests).

 Become a Street Show performer

 Street Show performances are curated by the Warming House using an intake process that starts when you complete this sign-up form.

 Applications are reviewed regularly, and if you are selected, you will receive a follow-up request for your performance availability.
 The 2020 Street Show performance season kicks off virtually in May this year.
 Performances are booked approximately one-month out, so please be patient.